RetroDECK/ES-DE/INSTALL-DEV.md

 The %EMUPATH% and %ESPATH% variables can also be used inside the entry tags, making for quite powerful find rules.

 The tilde symbol `~` is supported and will expand to the user home directory.
+Be aware that if ES-DE has been started with the --home command line option, the home directory is considered to be whatever path was passed as an argument to this option.

 For reference, here are also example es_find_rules.xml files for macOS and Windows: